robinmoisson/staticrypt/README.md

 You can use a custom template for the password prompt - just copy `cli/password_template.html` and modify it to suit your presentation style and point to your template file with the `-f` flag.
 Be careful to not break the encrypting javascript part, the variables replaced by staticrypt are between curly brackets: `{instructions}`.

-### `--remember`
+### "Remember me" checkbox

-This will add a "Remember me" checkbox.
+By default, the CLI will add a "Remember me" checkbox on the password prompt.
 If checked, when the user enters their passphrase its salted hashed value will be stored in localStorage.
 In case this value becomes compromised an attacker can decrypt the page, but this should hopefully protect against password reuse attack (of course please use a unique passphrase nonetheless).

 This allows encrypting multiple page on a single domain with the same password: if you check "Remember me", you'll have to enter you password once then all the pages on that domain will automatically decrypt their content.

 If no value is provided the stored passphrase doesn't expire, you can also give it a value in days for how long should the store value be kept.
 If the user reconnects to the page after the expiration date the store value will be cleared.

 You can clear the values in localStorage (effectively "login out") at any time by appending `staticrypt_logout` to the URL query paramets (`mysite.com?staticrypt_logout`).

+#### `--noremember`

+If you don't want the checkbox to be included, you can add the `--noremember` flag to disable it.

 ### `--embed` and crypto-js